mjtechguy/tech-career-launch-pad/README.md

 Also, please ⭐ this repo to help increase visibility.

 Lastly, there is so much great information out there that this needs to be a community effort.
 Please feel free to submit a PR or open an issue if there is a topic you think we should add.

 ---
+## Thank You's

+I would like to extend a MASSIVE thank you to all of the amazing creators who put in all the hard work to create these high quality, technical education resources for anyone to learn from.
+I appreciate every one of you and we as a community are all in your debt.

+Please support these people.
+Like, Subscribe, Share, and support these folks if their content helps you.

+---